joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

     - Especially when creating big projects, it's good to have a set list of instructions you can refer to.
       Without psuedocode or some sort of agenda to refer to, it's easy to lose track of what you're building (and thus lose or halt progress).
-  2. Outside help
+  2. To Help Others Help You
-    - It's easier for someone to help you out if you tell them what you're trying to do.
+    - It's easier for someone to help you out if they can refer to a list of what you're trying to accomplish.
 Imagine looking at someone's math homework, but they've written extremely messy all over the place.
-How are you going to know what they're doing unless you keep asking them over and over what they wrote down?
+How are you going to know what they're doing unless you keep asking them over and over what steps they took?

 Getting into a habit of creating psuedocode will help you in the longrun, especially with larger projects.
+If you'd like more information on psuedo-code, check [this wikipedia article](http://en.wikipedia.org/wiki/Pseudocode).

 ### Bits, Bytes, Bases & Range
 If I get enough people asking about this topic, I'll try my best to explain up on the board on this topic with more detail.